kyma-project/api-gateway/docs/user/apirule-migration/01-84-migrate-oauth2-v1beta1-to-v2.md

                 - read
     ```

 2. In order for the `extAuth` handler in APIRule `v2` to work, you must first deploy a service that acts as an external authorizer for Istio.
-The following instructions use [oauth2-proxy](https://oauth2-proxy.github.io/oauth2-proxy/) with an OAuth2.0-compliant authorization server supporting OIDC discovery.
+The following instructions use [OAuth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/) with an OAuth2.0-compliant authorization server supporting OIDC discovery.

-   1. Replace the placeholders and create the `values.yaml` file with the oauth2-proxy configuration.
+   1. Replace the placeholders and create the `values.yaml` file with the OAuth2 Proxy configuration.
       ```yaml
       cat <<EOF > values.yaml
       config: